Quantum illumination reveals phase-shift inducing cloaking

-Quantum illumination~\cite{Lloyd,Zhang} utilizes quantum properties such as superposition and entanglement in order to detect the presence of a low reflectivity object in a noisy environment with a higher accuracy than any protocol employing classical light.
-In general, the idea consists in preparing a pair of entangled optical beams and irradiating the target with one of them, while the other one remains in the lab.
-In comparison to classical light, the existence of quantum correlations allows us to declare the presence of the object with either a higher accuracy or less resources.
+Quantum illumination~\cite{Lloyd} utilizes quantum properties such as superposition and entanglement in order to detect the presence of a low reflectivity object in a noisy environment with a higher accuracy than any protocol employing classical light.
+In general, the idea consists in preparing a pair of entangled optical beams and irradiating the target with one of them, while preserving the other one in the lab.
+In comparison to classical light, the existence of quantum correlations allows us to declare the presence of the object with either a higher accuracy or less resources, achieving more than 3dB using collective or adaptive measurements, which are extremely challenging with current technology~\cite{Zhuang}.
 The relevant figure of merit in this context is the signal-to-noise ratio (SNR) of the respective protocols.
-For optical frequencies, methods making use of multi-photon beams~\cite{Saphiro}, gaussian states~\cite{Tan}, optical receivers~\cite{Guha}, and photon subtraction operators~\cite{Zhang} have been proposed, as well as experimental realization of quantum illumination protocols measuring photon-number correlations~\cite{Lopaeva}.
+For optical frequencies, methods making use of multi-photon beams~\cite{Saphiro}, gaussian states~\cite{Tan}, optical receivers~\cite{Guha}, and photon subtraction operators~\cite{Zhang} have been proposed, as well as experimental realization of quantum illumination protocols measuring photon-number correlations~\cite{Lopaeva} and demonstrating quantum-illumination-based secure communication~\cite{Zhang13} and sensing enhancement~\cite{Zhang15}.
+Research in quantum illumination has essentially focused on the detection of low-reflectivity objects, leaving apart phase shift detection.
+Nonetheless, the use of quantum properties to detect phase shifts has been addressed in other contexts, particularly in quantum estimation methods~\cite{Sanders97} and in quantum state discrimination techniques for quantum communication~\cite{Muller15}, but generally in non-diffusive environments.
 Recently, quantum illumination protocols have been adapted to the microwave spectrum~\cite{Barzanjeh}, where classical protocols are known to be adequate for the detection of macroscopic objects.
-Indeed, radar systems make use of RF electromagnetic waves in order to locate targets due to the matching between the wavelength and the object size.
+Indeed, radar systems make use of RF electromagnetic waves in order to locate targets due to the object size.
 Additionally, the microwave regime is particularly relevant, since the atmosphere is mostly transparent at frequencies around 20~GHz~\cite{Sharkov}.
 In this range, the atmospheric interaction with beams can be neglected, while infrared beams can easily be absorbed or scattered.
 There are numerous motivations for extending ideas from quantum illumination into a fully fledged quantum radar~\cite{Lanzagorta}, including space exploration, airspace control, and maritime radar applications, among others.